ftl-tools/project-explorer/design_docs/tree_items/doc_tree_items/doc_tree_items.md

 ## Settings

-Users can add zero or more doc watch paths to the [watch path settings](/design_docs/project_explorer.md#tree-item-settings).
+Users can add zero or more doc watch paths to the [watch path settings](/design_docs/project_explorer.md#tree-item-settings) in the [VSCode settings](/design_docs/vscode_extensions.md#settings-and-settings-utility).
 Note that the search path can be a folder or a single document.

 ```json
 {